How to Fix USB Drives Not Detected by Rufus?

 Summary

-For Windows users, as the best free alternative to Rufus, you can use Hasleo WinToUSB to create bootable USB drives in case Rufus doesn't recognize your USB drive correctly.
-Like Rufus, you can use Hasleo WinToUSB to easily create Windows installation USB and Windows To Go, and it offers more features than Rufus, such as creating BitLocker encrypted Windows To Go, cloning currently running Windows to a USB drive as a Windows To Go, and more.
+For Windows users, as the best free alternative to Rufus, Hasleo WinToUSB can create bootable USB drives in case Rufus doesn't recognize your USB drive correctly.
+Like Rufus, Hasleo WinToUSB can easily create Windows installation USB drives and Windows To Go.
+Additionally, it offers more features than Rufus, such as creating BitLocker-encrypted Windows To Go, cloning currently running Windows on USB drives as Windows To Go, and more.

 top